tomskovich/blog/content/posts/PowerShell - ComputerCleanup Module.md

 #### -TeamsCache
 	- Clears Microsoft Teams cache files for all users.
-	- WARNING: This will stop ALL running Teams processes.
+	- <mark>WARNING:</mark> This will stop ALL running Teams processes.
 Running outside of working hours is advised.

 #### -RecycleBin
 	- Clears Recycle Bin.